Make a Big Impact with a Small Nonprofit Team

 1. Solving problems that might otherwise go unnoticed

-Workers at small nonprofits get the opportunity to make a difference for groups that may be too small for large organizations to home in on.
-Small organizations and the services they provide are needed more than ever, partly due to government cutbacks and reduction in funding.
+Workers at small nonprofits get the opportunity to make a difference for groups that may be too small for large organizations to hone in on.
+Small nonprofit organizations and the services they provide are needed more than ever, partly due to government cutbacks and reduction in funding.

 2. Working alongside leadership and developing your interests